Kariboo-Corp/vaiming-ros-package/README.md

 node.point_to_target(0.4, 0.4, 0.5, yaw=0.0)
 ```

-If this point is too far for the robot to reach, it is adjusted according to the maximum reach limit (`0.28 meters` in the code).
+If this point is too far for the robot to reThenach, it is adjusted according to the maximum reach limit (`0.28 meters` in the code).

 You can modify the target position by changing the values in the `point_to_target` method call: